stephen1cowley/doubt-injection/README.md

 ## TODO
-- Equal weighting of the 6 questions, for fair comparisons!
-- Same graph but response length
+- Same graph but response length <----- (easy nice graph)

+- 5 or so different injection strings, try at T=1.0 only.
+(Aim is to find anything that improves!)
+- Create a holiday list of things I need to run (GSM8K will be required to show how performance degrades across a different task).

 ## DONE
 - Cleaner that removes all machine files etc to a different folder, including chmod +x